MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/category-search-page-overview.md

 The following components are essential for a category:

-- **Product placement tiles** show the products that the merchandising manager has defined in a category as part of the navigation hierarchy configuration.
+- **Product placement tiles** show the products that the merchandising manager has defined in a category as part of the configuration of the navigation hierarchy.
 - **Refiners and choice summary** are filters that provide counts and that can be used to refine items.
 The merchandising manager configures them as part of the configuration of the "channel categories and product attributes" metadata.
 - **Sorting options** are used by website visitors to sort the products.
 By default, the following sorting options are available: